lemtea8/15puzzle/README.md

 # 15 puzzle solver
-An 15 puzzle solver using A* algorithm with Manhattan distance as heuristic to find optimal solution.
+An 15 puzzle solver using IDA* algorithm with Manhattan distance as heuristic to find optimal solution.
-This implementation is unable to solve puzzles that need more than ~60 moves, as it requires too much memory.

 # Test inputs:
 a\~f stands for 10\~15, 0 stands for the blank tile